Scale your business with our modular plugins.

 When creating product variations in WooCommerce, it is recommended to set the default combination of those attributes.
 Otherwise, the ‘Add to Cart’ button on your product page will appear as disabled until the user selects the combination of attributes they want.

-The problem is that many of them simply see that the button is blocked, think that the page doesn’t work, and leave.
+The problem is that many of them simply see the button is blocked, assume the page doesn’t work, and leave.
 That’s why if you have variable products in your WooCommerce store, creating default product attributes is a must.

 WooCommerce default product attributes - Add to cart button disabled